 One such small town is Murphysboro, a mining and railroad town that had a lot going for it in the early 20th century.
 Eventually, “progress” took it’s toll.
 Still a proud town with lots to show, like many other rural towns, it has many struggles.

 As a child growing up in Murphysboro, Brent Stewart always listened to its stories.
 Whether they were told by the colorful members of his very large family or in the community at large, there was always plenty to absorb.

-Growing up in the small town of Murphysboro, Ill, not too far from where the Ohio and Mississippi rivers meet, Brent Stewart was always a fan of songwriters.
-His first cassettes as a kid were Chuck Berry and Buddy Holly.
+The first music Brent owned as a kid were cassettes by Chuck Berry and Buddy Holly.
 When he was twelve, he bought his first Bob Dylan album.
 That’s when things changed.
+The stories Brent had absorbed all his life started coming out as songs.
 He’s been writing and performing his own songs ever since.

 Brent began playing his first shows alone with acoustic guitar and harmonica at 15.
 At 16, he recorded his first album, a cassette-only release.
 At 17, he formed his first band, The Sympathizers, with whom he recorded four out of print records, the best of which is featured on a recently released compilation, Songs You Never Heard.

 Professionally, Brent is also a journalist and writer, but those vocations are really just other ways to tell stories.
 Still, he has never strayed too far from his songs.
 Songs that tell the stories of struggle, of joy, of the realities of Midwestern life.

 Now living in St. Louis, he’s still writing and performing his original music regularly.
 In 2017 he released two new albums, The Restlessness, recorded with The Sympathizers and Haze, an acoustic album recorded with guitarist Daniel Tejada.
 In 2018 they released the country and bluegrass- influenced Home to Roam.